 - Certified Swim Instructor

 Sports have always been my outlet.
-Growing up as a year-round competitive swimmer and club soccer player, I loved challenging myself and pushing my body to its limits.
-My passion for health and fitness continued to grow as I explored other avenues of physical fitness such as triathlon races and open water swimming.
-While attending college at University of Hawaii, I worked in various Physical Therapy clinics, Athletic Training facilities, and Aquatic Research labs.
+Growing up as a year round competitive swimmer and club soccer player, I loved challenging myself and pushing my body to its limits.
+My passion for health & fitness continued to grow as I explored other avenues of physical fitness such as triathlon races and open water swimming.
+While attending college at University of Hawaii, I worked in various Physical Therapy Clinics, Athletic Training facilities, and Aquatic Research labs.
 From these experiences, I learned how to connect with individuals from various backgrounds, cultures, and walks of life.
-My goal is continue expanding my knowledge in kinesiology & rehabilitation sciences by pursing my Doctorate in Physical Therapy.
+My goal is to continue expanding my knowledge in kinesiology & rehabilitation sciences by pursuing my Doctorate in Physical Therapy.

 – B.S. in Kinesiology with an emphasis in Pre-Physical Therapy